 The City of Andover established this group in 2015 with an overall goal of working to protect pollinators.
 The recent decline in pollinators due to factors including habitat loss, disease, parasites and pesticides has spurred this group's creation.
 Some activities occuring include but are not limited to the following:

 Overall, the tours have been a success!
 We've had hundreds of visitors to the sites and have even involved neighboring communities, including Anoka and Ramsey.
-The next one is scheduled for July 20.
+Stay tuned for info on this year's tour.

 Stay tuned, as this site will continue to be updated.

 LIKE US ON FACEBOOK (Andover Pollinator Awareness Project)

 U of M Master Gardeners and members of Andover Pollinator Group (Kim, Laura and Cheryl) getting ready to plant native wildflowers at City Hall

 Common Milkweed-critical habitat for the monarch butterfly